 The Lie of Certainty

 Preaching growth while fighting the internal programming of my old systems.
 I helped others discover self awareness while I punished myself for being human when I had a moment alone.
 I taught presence while not always recognizing when I was white knuckling control.
-I collaborated to build frameworks of freedom while living inside the confines of my own brain’s safety.
+I collaborated to build frameworks of freedom while living inside the confines of my brain’s search for safety.
 I mistook pressure and deadlines for purpose.
 I thought fear was discipline.

 And then I stepped back.
 Took a breath.
 And I saw it.

-The programming I was taught from my upbringing.
+The programming I learned from my upbringing.

-The persona I adorned.
+The identity I adorned.

 In that moment I wasn’t leading.
 I was performing.